Nestled in Hung Hom, Whampoa is full of hidden foodie gems!

 Where To Drink:

-Connected to the Kerry Hotel, Dockyard is a food court style area serving up Southeast Asian flavours and cuisine.
-It has a live band area and a bar; however, it is still awaiting its liquor license, so you can’t actually purchase alcohol here yet.
-We recommend checking this place out in a couple months’ time, when everything should be well and underway.
-We’re sure that it’ll then be a hotspot for travellers, and locals alike.
+Located within the Kerry Hotel, Dockyard is a food court style area serving up Southeast Asian flavours and cuisine, with a live band area and a bar.
+We’re sure that the reasonable price and countless cuisine options will make it a hotspot for travellers and locals alike.

 Find it at Level 1, Kerry Hotel Hong Kong, 38 Hung Luen Road, Hung Hom, Kowloon, Hong Kong, dockyardhk.com